rcbao/robot-with-memory/README.md

 - Our professor, Yen-Ling Kuo, was extremely helpful and generous with her time in answering questions.
 Her advice (e.g., using the YCB dataset) sped up our progress by a lot and make it possible to be completed on time.
 - The ManySkill maintainers, especially Stone Tao, was super responsive and helpful in answering questions.
 Thank you, and we are grateful 🙏

 This project is a Robert Bao and Jade Gregoire production.
-It was built for UVA's CS 6501, [Learning for Interative Robots](https://ylkuo.notion.site/Learning-for-Interactive-Robots-Fall-2024-86af804431f24a2ba49925d9a4495d69).
+It was made for UVA's CS 6501, [Learning for Interative Robots](https://ylkuo.notion.site/Learning-for-Interactive-Robots-Fall-2024-86af804431f24a2ba49925d9a4495d69).

 ## License
 MIT License